 Sure you can tap the walls of your house and find the areas that don’t sound as hollow.
 You can even drill blindly and pray that you are drilling through a stud.
 Or, you can invest in a stud finder.
 These devices allow you to locate studs accurately, eliminating all the guess work from this process.

 There are different kinds of stud finders available in the market to suit all purposes and wallets.
 What do you do when your electronic stud finder doesn’t work properly?
 Here’s how you should go about troubleshooting your glitch electronic stud finder.

-1. Device does not Switch on
+1. Device Doesn't Switch on

 This is an indication that the battery in your electronic stud finder has discharged.
-If your stud finder has rechargeable batteries, recharge them or inset new batteries if it uses disposable ones.
+If your stud finder has rechargeable batteries, recharge them or insert new batteries if it uses disposable ones.
 If the rechargeable battery of your stud finder is not charging or holding charge, you may have to replace it.
 If the batteries are all right, check that they are installed properly.